 “Many residents are unfamiliar with native plants and invasive weeds in Colorado, so the program was designed to educate participants about sustainable landscaping choices and non-native weeds that can threaten native ecosystems,” said Barbara Fahey, natural resources Extension agent in Jefferson County, and founder of the program.

 Colorado is a dry state subject to periodic drought.
-The Native Plant Master program was created 20 years ago to respond to inquiries about sustaining built and natural landscapes while minimizing the use of water and reducing the impact of invasive non-native weeds that can thrive in dry conditions.
+The Native Plant Master program was created over 20 years ago to respond to inquiries about sustaining built and natural landscapes while minimizing the use of water and reducing the impact of invasive non-native weeds that can thrive in dry conditions.

 “I had the opportunity to use native plants almost exclusively in my latest redesign for the parking lot and front area of a school in El Paso County”, said Karen Bishop, designer at Green Frolic Designs.